irmen/synthesizer/pyminiaudio/README.md

   - streaming and playback are done with generator functions

-*requires Python 3.5 or newer*.
+*Requires Python 3.5 or newer.
+Also works on pypy3 (because it uses cffi).*

 Currently, it is only distributed in source form so you need a C compiler to build and install this.
 For Linux and Mac this shouldn't be a problem.
-For Windows users it may be though.
-If you're a windows user you should make sure you installed the required tools (Visual Studio or the C++ build tools) to be able to compile Python extension modules.
+For Windows users it may be though: you have to make sure that the required tools (Visual Studio or the C++ build tools) are installed that allow you to compile Python extension modules.

 Software license for these Python bindings, miniaudio and the decoders: MIT